Coconut Cilantro Chutney Recipe (Green Coconut Chutney)

 Tempering Ingredients – Tempering is optional but highly recommended.

-To temper the chutney, you will need oil, brown mustard seeds, split and skinned black lentils (white urad dal), dry red chilies, curry leaves, and asafetida (hing).
+You will need oil, brown mustard seeds, split and skinned black lentils (also known as white urad dal), dry red chilies, curry leaves, and asafetida (also known as hing) to temper the chutney.

-I used vegetable oil, but you can also use coconut oil, light olive oil, or avocado oil.
+I used canola oil, but you can also use coconut oil, light olive oil, or avocado oil.

-Clean the coriander leaves by discarding the thick hard stems and wilted leaves.
-Keep the tender stems as they are loaded with flavors.
+Clean the coriander leaves by discarding the thick, hard stems and wilted leaves.
+Keep the tender stems as they are, as they are loaded with flavor.

-Rinse the cilantro well with water to remove any dirt attached to them.
+Rinse the cilantro thoroughly with water to remove any dirt that may be attached to it.
 Drain all the water.

 • 1 cup grated coconut (tightly packed)